day8/re-frame-template/README.md

 ```

-When developing, to automatically recompile css files on each file change, use:
+When developing, to automatically recompile CSS files on each file change, use:

 ```sh
 lein garden auto